PauloCarrasco/zsh-batch-convert-charset-iconv/README.md

 The usage is simple, just clone/download this bash file, put the shell script where your files are (or put in a script folder and configure the PATH).

-# Operating System
+# Testing

-This script was created and tested on MacOS Big Sur + zshell
+This script was tested on:

+* MacOS Big Sur + zshell
+* Windows 11 + Ubuntu 20.04 LTS subsystem + zshell

 ### Prerequisites

 You only need: